Ayman-M-Ali/Portfolio/README.md

 # My Portfolio

 This is a project that I completed as part of [Almdrasa.com](https://almdrasa.com/) coding challenge.
-The main goal of the project was to create a responsive website using HTML, CSS (BEM), Flexbox, CSS grid, SASS and JavaScript.
+The main goal of the project was to create a responsive website using HTML, CSS (BEM), Flexbox, CSS grid, SASS, JavaScript(modules, intersection observer API, Validation form and so on...).

 ## Technologies Used